-Of course, if still owe money on your house and/or car, you must continue to make payments, if you want to keep them.
-Otherwise, the lender may repossess or foreclose, and retake it.
+Of course, if you still owe money on your house and/or car, you must continue to make payments, if you want to keep them.
+Otherwise, the lender may repossess your car or foreclose your home, and retake it.
 However, the Bankruptcy will eliminate any further obligation to make payments, if you decide to surrender such asset.
-It may be a good idea to seek advice from a motoring specialist lawyer like those at https://www.ridesharecrashlawyers.com/ or a general law firm like https://www.bigspringlaw.com/ to understand your right and your options.
+It may be a good idea to seek advice from a motoring specialist lawyer to understand your right and your options.

 Do You Always Get To Keep Your Car?